Carl Zeiss Jena DDR Sonnor 180mm f2.8 and the Fuji GFX 50s

 I really like and use this lens.
 I highly recommend it to others, as long as you don’t mind a manual lens.
 For the price, this lens is hard to beat.
 The above mentioned Fuji GF 250 is trending at $3300 for comparison.

 This is the 2nd of the 6 Carl Zeiss Jena lenses made with the Pentacon Six mount that I have had the pleasure to review.
 Both lenses have been superb.
-The Carl Zeiss Jena Biometar 80mm f2.8 is located here.
+Check out the Carl Zeiss Jena Biometar 80mm f2.8 and Carl Zeiss Jena Sonnar 300mm f4 reviews as well.

 Additional Images –